Vjameli/Vjameli.github.io/_pages/research.md

 <h3><u>First of all: what is <i>radiotherapy</i>?</u> </h3>

-Given the premise that certain types of radiation can deal more harm to tumor cell DNA than to their healthy counterparts, [radiotherapy](https://en.wikipedia.org/wiki/Radiation_therapy) comprises the use of radiation such as photons, electron beams, or protons, to extinguish or shrink tumors while spare healthy organs as much as possible.
+Given the premise that certain types of radiation can deal more damage to the DNA of tumor cells than to their healthy counterparts, [radiotherapy](https://en.wikipedia.org/wiki/Radiation_therapy) comprises the use of radiation, such as photons, electron beams, or protons, to extinguish or shrink tumors while sparing healthy organs as much as possible.

 In a nutshell: